nickmckenney/Building-a-JSON-API/presentations.md

 ### iMovie

 If you're feeling really fancy you can use iMovie -- also in your Applications folder -- to swankify your video.
 However, this should be a priority far below actually completing your project.
 Having a snazzy-looking video isn't on the rubric!

-### YouTube

-Alternatively, you can also create a video using YouTube's own built-in recorder, which makes it easy to add basic effects, background music, and text to your videos.

-If you have a Gmail account, you already have a YouTube account.
-Just go to https://www.youtube.com/dashboard

 ## Schedule